xeago/gradblog/graduation/extended-abstract.md

 # Method
 VideofyMe works with development cycles of around 2 weeks.
-When work is considered done it gets deployed to production, unless there is a desire to do so.
+When work is considered done it gets deployed to production, unless there is a desire not to do so.
 At the start of each cycle the previous cycle is reviewed and new work is scheduled.
 To fit in with their development cycle, Twan proposed a similar [development cycle].
-The priority within each cycle is as follows: improve the codebase, design and architecture and secondly introduce new features or behavior.
+The priority within each cycle was as follows: improve the codebase, design and architecture and secondly introduce new features or behavior.
 This flexibility and the nature of the assignment caused the assignment to evolve